rlefeyer/rlefeyer/README.md

 Here are some of my notable projects:

 - [Course API](https://github.com/rlefeyer/course-api): A course designed to help students understand the fundamental concepts of API.
 This project includes practical examples and exercises to reinforce learning.
-- [Practice Agility](https://github.com/rlefeyer/hands-on-agility): This project aims to help students and professionals adopt an agile approach in their software development projects.
+- [Hands-on Agility](https://github.com/rlefeyer/hands-on-agility): This project aims to help students and professionals adopt an agile approach in their software development projects.

 ## GitHub Stats
 ![Rlefeyer's GitHub stats](https://github-readme-stats.vercel.app/api?username=rlefeyer&show_icons=true&theme=radical)